 What is a Jicama?

-The leaves of jicama plants are trifoliate and inedible; the true prize is the gigantic taproot, which is harvested within the year.
-Jicama growing plants have green lima bean-shaped pods and bear clusters of white flowers 8-12 inches in length.
-Only the tap root is edible, the leaves, stems, pods, and seeds are toxic and should be discarded.
+Okay, but what is a Jicama?
+In Spanish “jicama” refers to any edible root.
+Although sometimes referred to as a yam bean, jicama (Pachyrhizus erosus) is unrelated to the true yam and tastes unlike that tuber.
+Jicama growing occurs under a climbing legume plant, which has extremely long and large tuberous roots.
+These tap roots may each get 6 to 8 feet (2 m.) within five months and weigh over 50 pounds with vines reaching lengths of up to 20 feet (6 m.) long.
+Jicama grows in frost free climates.
+The leaves of jicama plants are trifoliate and inedible.
+The true prize is the gigantic taproot, which is harvested within the first year.
+Jicama growing plants have green lima bean-shaped pods and bear clusters of white flowers 8 to 12 inches (20-31 cm.) in length.
+Only the tap root is edible; the leaves, stems, pods, and seeds are toxic and should be discarded.

 Jicama Nutritional Information